robotslacker/slackerdb/README.md

 ## Use IDE tools to connect to the database
 Since native Postgres clients often use some data dictionary information that duckdb doesn't have,
-We do not recommend that you use the PG client to connect to our database(That works, but has limited functionality).
+We do not recommend that you use the PG client to connect to this database(That works, but has limited functionality).
 Instead, we suggest use the dedicated client provided in this project.

 ## Known Issues
 ### 1. User and password authorization
 We do not support user password authentication, just for compatibility, keep these two options.
-you can fill in the password part as you like, it doesn't make sense.
+you can fill anything as you like, it doesn't make sense.
-The user part will be used by the default schema of the user connection.

 ### 2. Limited support for duckdb datatype
 Only some duckdb data types are supported, mainly simple types, such as int, number, double, varchar, ...